Brewmaster Azerite Essences

 Given the prevalence of magic effects in recent tiers (Champions, Jadefire, Rastakhan, Mekkatorque, Stormwall, and Jaina—or: every fight but Grong, Opulence, and Conclave in BoD—all had substantial magic damage dealt to tanks), this seems likely to be a reasonable defensive option that gains massive offensive power at Rank 3.

 Verdict: Seek Out.
 At Ranks 1 & 2, this is a great choice on many fights in EP.
-At rank 3, this is also your BiS offensive essence on any fight where you can break the shield.
+At rank 3, this is also your BiS offensive minor on any fight where you can break the shield.

 Sphere of Suppression is one of our best defensive essences in all scenarios.
 The major effect provides a strong AoE slow (perfect for Mythic+) tied to a hefty attack speed reduction that happens to work on raid bosses.
 Due to current tank damage profiles, the major is almost a simple 25% damage reduction for 8 seconds on a 45s cooldown (60s at Rank 1), which far outstrips every other option.
 As a bonus: you can use this as an external for your cotank in high-damage scenarios (for example: Uunat with multiple adds up).
+Unfortunately, the damage loss from running this in any scenario is so overwhelming that you should never use this as a major.
+The minor, however, can be used as a placeholder until you get C&S or Null Dynamo R3

 - 21 July 2019 — Updated rankings based on neck scaling numbers and Mythic EP damage profiles.